semigm/IGME-110/schedule.md

     -   You'll use CSS (Cascading Style Sheets) to format the page you created in Tuesday's exercise.

 {% include top.html id="week8" content=page.week8 %}

+We will not have class on Tuesday of this week, because it is a reading day.
+Make sure you do the readings and exercises before Thursday's class; I'll review the concepts on Thursday, but most of the class will be spent creating an initial layout for your web project.

 ### Thursday (10/17)